-The decrease in revenue was the result of a decline in revenue from aircraft sales of \$5.7 million and lower revenue from managed aircraft, partially offset by an increase in revenue from plane usage of \$4.8 million, during the three months ended March 31, 2024 compared to the three months ended March 31, 2023.
-The decrease in revenue from aircraft sales was primarily the result of delays in aircraft deliveries in the first quarter of 2024.
+Revenue decreased by \$338 thousand, or 1%, for the six months ended June 30, 2024 compared to the six months ended June 30, 2023.
+The decrease in revenue was the result of a decline in revenue from aircraft sales of \$5.7 million and lower revenue from managed aircraft, offset by an increase in revenue from plane usage of \$7.6 million during the six months ended June 30, 2024 compared to the six months ended June 30, 2023.
+The decrease in revenue from aircraft sales was primarily the result of delays in aircraft deliveries in the first half of 2024.
 Honda released the new HondaJet Elite II model in the fourth quarter of 2022 with Volato taking delivery of its first two Elite II model aircraft in fourth quarter 2022.
 We have orders for 22 additional HondaJet Elite IIs and expect delivery of eight to ten throughout 2024 and the remaining in 2025.
-In addition, we have orders for four Gulfstream G280 jets and expect delivery of two to four in 2024 and the remaining in 2025.
+In addition, we have orders for four Gulfstream G280 jets and expect delivery of two in 2024 and the remaining in 2025.
 We believe the expected aircraft deliveries will result in higher aircraft sales revenue.
+The increase in aircraft usage revenue is the result of an increase in our floating fleet.